memkind/memkind/doc/pmemallocator.3.md

 + **`T *libmemkind::pmem::allocator<T>::allocate(std::size_t n)`**\
   allocates persistent memory using `memkind_malloc()`.
-Throw *std::bad_alloc* when *n = 0* or there is not enough memory to satisfy the request.
+Throw *std::bad_alloc* when there is not enough memory to satisfy the request.
+  In systems with the standard library behavior of malloc(0) returning NULL, *std::bad_alloc* is also thrown when size *n* is zero.

 + **`libmemkind::pmem::allocator<T>::deallocate(T *p, std::size_t n)`**\
   deallocates memory associated with pointer returned by `allocate()` using